Skip To Content

 • New employees who aren’t used to working in heat and humidity

-Pro tip: Don't exclusively on the thermometer to gauge heat stress risk.
+Pro tip: Don't rely exclusively on the thermometer to gauge heat stress risk.
 The heat index, which combines temperature and humidity, reflects how hot it feels.
 Remember that heat index doesn’t account for wind, sunlight, heat-producing equipment, or workload.

 Water, Rest, Shade